BetonQuest/BetonQuest/docs/Participate/Process/Docs/index.md

     mkdocs serve -a 0.0.0.0:8000
     ```

 ---
 ## Where to Continue?
-If you finished your changes, you want to continue with [Maintaining Changelog](../Maintaining-Changelog.md)
+Continue with [Maintaining Changelog](../Maintaining-Changelog.md) once you are happy with your changes.
-before you continue with [Submitting Changes](../Submitting-Changes.md).
+If you already added to the changelog, continue with [Submitting Changes](../Submitting-Changes.md).
-But maybe you want to continue changing things in the Docs or you want to switch to [Changing Code](../Code/index.md).
+Check out [Changing Code](../Code/index.md) if you also want to edit code.